Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Vanilla RL and Safe RL with Constraints

-Note that it is not clear if the optimal policy can be found using the commonly used representation $\bma_t \sim \pi(\cdot | \bms_t)$, since it is not clear what is the equivalent of the Bellman equation in the constrained case.
-Hence, the policy representation $\bma_t \sim \pi(\cdot | \bms_t)$ can create some limitations.
+Indeed, for every fixed policy $\pi$, the optimal $\lambda$ is equal to $\lambda^\ast$: if $\E^\pi_\bms J_{\rm safety}$ is nonnegative then there is no other choice but setting $\lambda$ to zero, if the $\E^\pi_\bms J_{\rm safety}$ is negative then maximum over $\lambda$ is $+\infty$~cf.~\cite{bertsekas1997nonlinear}.
+Thus we obtained the Lagrangian formulation of c-MDP.
+Now for actor-critic algorithms we need to estimate an additional value function $V_{\rm safety}(\pi, \bms_0) = \E^\pi_\bms J_{\rm safety}$ tracking the safety cost.
+Note that it is not clear if the optimal policy can be found using the commonly used representation $\bma_t \sim \pi(\cdot | \bms_t)$ since it is not clear what is the equivalent of the Bellman equation in the constrained case.
+Hence, the common policy representation (i.e., $\bma_t \sim \pi(\cdot | \bms_t)$) can create some limitations.
 Even intuitively the actions should depend on the safety constraint in some way, but they do not.